Finansialbizid/docker/setup.md

         the process described below.
 7. Click *Request*

 Now you have to wait for the course organiser to accept your request to register.
-When this has happened, your account will be created on ARCHER2.
+When this has happened,your account will be created on ARCHER2.
 Once this has been done, you should be sent an email. _If you have not received an email but believe that your account should have been activated, check your account status in SAFE which will also show when the account has been activated._ You can then pick up your one shot initial password for ARCHER2 from your SAFE account.

 ### Log into ARCHER2